Eigenvalue estimates for the fractional Laplacian on lattice subgraphs: Introduction

-In recent years, people paid attention to the analysis on graphs.
-The graph Laplacian is studied in the literature, e.g. \cite{1990The,2000Graph,2013Harmonic,BL21}.
-There are some results for the fractional graph Laplacian, for example \cite{2022Optimal,2022Spectral,Benzi2020,21Decay}.
-However, the fractional Laplacian in these work is always defined on the whole graph, without reference to the Dirichlet eigenvalues of this operator.
-In this paper, for a locally finite, simple, undirected, connected graph $G$, we introduce the definition of the fractional Laplacian on a subgraph with Dirichlet boundary condition.
+In recent years, there has been increasing attention on the analysis of graphs.
+The graph Laplacian has been extensively studied in the literature, e.g. \cite{1990The,2000Graph,2013Harmonic,BL21}.
+Some results also exist for the fractional graph Laplacian, such as \cite{2022Optimal,2022Spectral,Benzi2020,21Decay}.
+However, in these works, the fractional Laplacian is typically defined on the entire graph, without reference to the Dirichlet eigenvalues of this operator.
+In this paper, for a locally finite, simple, undirected, connected graph $G$, we first introduce the definition of the fractional Laplacian on a subgraph with Dirichlet boundary condition, and study the Dirichlet eigenvalues.

 We recall the setting of graphs.
 A locally finite, simple, undirected and connected graph $G=(V,E)$ consists of the set of vertices $V$ and the set of edges $E$.
-We call two vertices $x, y$ neighbours, denoted by $x\sim y$, if there exists $e \in E$ connecting $x$ and $y$.
-A subgraph $G_1=(V_1, E_1)$ of $G$ means $V_1\subset V$ and $E_1\subset E$.
-In this paper we always consider locally finite, simple, undirected and connected graphs.
 We write $x\in G$ instead of $x\in V$ and denote by $|G|$ the number of vertices in $G$.
+Two vertices $x, y$ are called neighbors, denoted by $x\sim y$, if there exists $e \in E$ connecting $x$ and $y$.
+The graph distance on $G$ is defined by